We’ve finished making a busy Cashmere roundabout way safer for everyone.

-We're currently making a range of safety upgrades at the Cashmere Road, Colombo Street, Centaurus Road and Dyers Pass Road roundabout.
+We've made a range of safety improvements at the Cashmere Road, Colombo Street, Centaurus Road and Dyers Pass Road roundabout.

 This area is well-used by people busing, cycling, driving and walking, including tamariki (children) and rangatahi (young people) travelling to schools in the area.